unsol/design/system_contracts.md

 Address: `0x000000000000000000000000000000000000000b`

-This is optional.
-It is provided for pure eWASM VMs to support EVM1 contracts.
+Transcompiles EVM1 bytecode into eWASM bytecode.

+The use of this is optional.
+A compatible client may implement EVM1 natively or may choose to use this transcompiler.

 Input:
 - **variable length**: *EVM1 contract code*